tobyweston/blog/source/_posts/2010-05-01-setter-vs-constructor-injection.markdown

 creating a system that is assembled in a complex, disheveled way?
 Are you leaning on external (ahem, xml) configuration to manage this?
-Alternatively, has a constructor centric approach left you with a system with a more concise declarative assembly strategy?
+Alternatively, has a constructor centric approach left you with a system with a more concise assembly strategy?
 Which has more noise?
 You tell me...